-The following table describes the samples in the <sca_install_dir>/Samples/advanced directory.
-Many of the samples include a README.txt file that provides additional details and instructions on how to analyze the sample.
+The following table describes the samples in the <sca\install\dir>/Samples/advanced directory.
+Many of the samples include a README.txt file that describes how to analyze the sample and the vulnerabilities that are detected in the analysis.

 Appendix D: Configuration Options